Where We've Never Gone Before With Kerry Brown

 Kerry Brown, SAP's VP of Workforce Adoption, is a talent economy evangelist and thought leader.
 She previously worked at Coca-Cola, Baker Hughes, and CSR.

-Where We've Never Gone Before with Kerry Brown
+Where We've Never Gone Before With Kerry Brown

 Welcome to Talent Economy Live, a weekly broadcast for you.
 I’m Paul Estes, editor-in-chief of Staffing.com and host of The Talent Economy Podcast.